top of page

 gifted whale baleen to support the work.

-The same Arctic materials that bound the original headdress
+The same Arctic materials that connected the original headdress

-to the keyohwhuduchun's continental trade authority are now bound,
+continental trade networks are now bound, through partnership,

 to the work of reproducing it.